bordalix/taproot-bitcoinjs-nigiri/README.md

-# taproot-with-bitcoinjs

-## A Guide to creating TapRoot Scripts with bitcoinjs-lib
+# A Guide to creating TapRoot Scripts with bitcoinjs-lib

 Taproot and Schnorr are upgrades to the Bitcoin protocol designed to enhance the privacy, efficiency and flexibility of Bitcoin transactions.